Soil & Water Conservation District

-Since nitrogen (N) keys corn production, it’s important to keep your fall- and spring-applied N in the root zone and avoid as much loss as possible.
-Nitrification inhibitors can be a tool to help you do that by slowing the conversion of ammonium to nitrate, keeping N available to the crop longer.
+Since nitrogen (N) keys corn production, it’s important to keep your fall- and spring-applied nitrogen in the root zone and avoid as much loss as possible.
+Nitrification inhibitors can be a tool to help you do that by slowing the conversion of ammonium to nitrate, keeping nitrogen available to the crop longer.

 Plants can use both the ammonium and nitrate forms of nitrogen.
 But the nitrate form is more susceptible to leaching.
 It poses more risk to groundwater.

 Nitrification is a process in which bacteria convert ammonium forms of nitrogen into nitrate forms.
 Nitrification inhibitors are chemicals designed to slow this process, reducing the risk that nitrogen will be lost through leaching and denitrification (with denitrification, soil organisms convert nitrate-nitrogen into a form that is unavailable to the plants).

 Inhibitors are most useful in the following situations: